 What to do

-Some studies show reduced hair quality and breakage is one of the major reasons for thyroid loss.
+Some studies show reduced hair quality and breakage is one of the major reasons for thyroid hair being in need of rescue.
 Be sure to baby your hair by giving it days off from styling.
 Also, traditional hair ties put tension and stress on your strands and can even tear them off.
 Skip elastic rubberbands and opt for affordable no-breakage options, like GIMME Bands (Amazon) or invisibobble (Sephora).

 What not to do